tooooolazy/baseapp/baseApp/README.md

 - parent project: common metadata and configuration
 - baseApp-addon: addon module, custom server and client side code
 - baseApp-baseUI: base application module that all main application ui modules should be based uppon (eg. baseApp-ui and DpApp-ui).
+It supports the following:
+  - multilingual content
+  - dynamic menus
+  - login/logout
+  - multiple user roles and access rights
+  - data retrieval from multiple WS
+  - static multilingual content using html templates located in theme/layouts folder
 - service-client: a simple Rest client to be used by Application UI modules to retrieve data from WS.
 It implements an abstract WS interface with only 2 methods: 'execute' and 'executeUpdate'.
 Their difference is that the latter will use a 'transaction'.
 - baseApp-backend: base backend module, contains the base classes for handling WS calls.
 It implements the same WS interface as the service-client above.
 Each App ui should have its own 'backend' project.
 - utils***: a set of helper modules used by all other modules